flightctl/flightctl-python-client/docs/CertificatesigningrequestApi.md

 with flightctl.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = flightctl.CertificatesigningrequestApi(api_client)
-    name = 'name_example' # str | name of the CertificateSigningRequest
-    certificate_signing_request = flightctl.CertificateSigningRequest() # CertificateSigningRequest |
+    name = 'name_example' # str | The name of the CertificateSigningRequest resource to update. certificate_signing_request = flightctl.CertificateSigningRequest() # CertificateSigningRequest |

     try: